 The EN1822 standard defines the classification of filters through a classification of EPA, HEPA, and ULPA filters.

 We have developed and built a measurement bench specifically dedicated to testing the performance of our filters.
-A 3D printer chamber allows for the containment of all produced particles and measurement, before and after filtration, of the difference in concentration of nanoparticles through the intake duct.
+A 3D printer chamber enables the containment of all produced particles and measurement, before and after filtration, of the difference in concentration of nanoparticles through the intake duct.

 We tested several types of H13 and H14 media.
 The Alveo3D team selected the one that offered the best balance between air resistance and filtering performance.
 Our P3D filter is equipped with a pleated H13 fiberglass media impregnated with activated charcoal.